luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

       (NumberNode 17)
    )

-Now, I want to ask the Atomspace to find the dog that has a weight over 15kg.
+Now, I want to ask the Atomspace to find the dogs that have a weight over 15kg.
 My query looks like this:

 .. code-block:: scheme